-Overall, our review determined that the 4th Appellate District (Court) demonstrated material compliance with generally accepted internal controls applicable to each of the cash handling areas we evaluated during the audit.
-Specifically, the Court demonstrated sound management practices in the areas of internet and telephone payments, and bank deposits.
+Overall, our review determined that the 3rd Appellate District (Court) demonstrated material compliance with generally accepted internal controls applicable to each of the cash handling areas we evaluated during the audit.
+Specifically, the Court demonstrated sound management practices in the areas of its void transaction processing, controls over internet payments, and bank deposits.

-Although we identified no reportable audit findings in this area, we did identify and communicate to the Court isolated instances of minor non-compliance related to its payment collection processes or controls.
+Although we identified no reportable audit findings in this area, we nevertheless identified and communicated to the Court isolated instances of minor non-compliance related to its payment collection controls.